BlendingJake/JTools-JS/README.md

  * reusing `Formatter` can improve performance by 210x.

 ## Changelog
+ * `1.1.3`
+   * Changed the behavior of `new Query("")`, from returning the fallback value, to returning the source data element itself.
+  For example, `new Query("").single(data) === data`.
+   * Added `SpecialNotFoundError`, which is raised when an invalid special is queried.
+Can be imported as `import { SpecialNotFoundError } from "@blending_jake/jtools";`
+   * Added new specials
+     * `$store_as(name)` Store the current query value in the current context for later use in the query.
+This does not change the underlying data being queried.
+     * `$group_by(key="", count=false)` Take an incoming list and group the values by the specified key.
+   Any valid JQL query can be used for the key, so `""` means the value itself.
+The result by default will be keys to a list of values.
+However, if `count=true`, then the result will be keys to the number of elements with each key.
+     * `$sort(key="", reverse=false)` Sort an incoming list of values by a given key which can be any valid JQL query.
+   By default, `key=""` means the top-level value will be sorted on.
+     * `$dict` Take an incoming list of `(key, value)` pairs and make a dict out of them.
+     * `$join_arg(arg, sep=', ')` Similar to `$join` except this operates on an argument instead of the query value.
+   Essentially a shortened form of `$inject(arg).$join(sep)`.
+   * Changed the underlying special function definition to now include the keyword argument `context`.
+This argument is implemented to only be accessed by name to avoid collision if the user provides too many arguments in their query.
+  The purpose of the context is to support specials adding values temporarily to the data namespace of the query, like `$store_as` does.

  * `1.1.2`
    * Version `1.1.1` was skipped to keep on track with `JTools-Py`
    * Catch and handle `Extraneous Input Error`